cjpatton/ppm/draft-patton-multi-ppm.md

 -->

-Let `G(param)` denote the support of the output-recovery algorithm for a given aggregation parameter `param`.
+Let `G(param)` denote the support of the output-recovery algorithm for a given output parameter `param`.
 That is, set `G(param)` contains the set of all possible outputs of `daf_output` when the first input is `param` and the second is any input share.

-Correctness requires that, for every aggregation parameter `param`, the set `G(param)` forms an additive group.
+Correctness requires that, for every output parameter `param`, the set `G(param)` forms an additive group.
 This allows the aggregation function to be computed by having each aggregator sum up its output shares locally, then collectively computing the output by summing up their aggregated output shares.